Aashishsharma/Learnings/Node/Node.md

 });
 //each Node.js module as a self-contained function like the following one
 // this is hidden and present by default in each module
+// so even if you define a global variable in a module, it is not
+// accessible outside it, because it is still inside the hidden wrapper function
+// then how to set a variable to global object
+// use global.variableName
+// global obj is similar to window obj.in browser
+// this is now available in any node module (don't use global variables)

 ```
 #### 1. Require